Statement on Office-Based Anesthesia

 Quality of Care

-• The facility should have a medical director or governing body that establishes policy and is responsible for the activities of the facility and its staff.
+- The facility should have a medical director or governing body that establishes policies and procedures and is responsible for the activities of the facility and its staff.
 The medical director or governing body is responsible for ensuring that facilities and personnel are adequate and appropriate for the type of procedures performed.

 Facility and Safety

-• Policies and procedures should comply with laws and regulations pertaining to controlled drug supply, storage and administration.
+- Policies and procedures should comply with laws and regulations pertaining to medication handling, controlled drug supply, storage and administration.

 Clinical Care